https://www.wemakescholars.com/blog/studying-in-turkey

 - Student life:

 I think Turkey is one of the most foreign-friendly nations.
-I can assure you that during my five years of study in Turkey, I have never felt myself discriminated because I am not Turk.
+I can assure you that during my five years of study in Turkey, I have never felt discriminated against because I am not a Turk.
 On the contrary, most of the Turkish people are willing to help whenever you need it.
 When I entered the classroom, I was able to feel that there was a lot of attention on me.
-After some time, my fellow classmates started coming to me and asked a few questions.
+After some time, my fellow classmates started coming to me and asking a few questions.
 Their questions were typical like where am I from.
 When I answered that I am from Central Asia and a citizen of Kyrgyzstan, they were surprised, since they were expecting me to be from Korea, China or somewhere around that region.
-The other frequent question was whether I know Turkish or not, and my positive answer to this question made most of them very happy.
+The other frequent question was whether I knew Turkish or not, and my positive answer to this question made most of them very happy.
 Need to highlight here that Turkish society is highly patriotic.
 Celebrations of Independence etc. are spread among all people, starting from children in kindergarten to retired individuals.
 Even I became more patriotic.
 Other than the patriotism, Turkish society taught me to share, I met many big-hearted people.
 They are the ones who don't have any dilemma when it comes to sharing with someone they know little about.
-They pay a lot of attention in celebrating the religious holidays, and I had a few chances to celebrate with Turkish families.
+They pay a lot of attention to celebrating the religious holidays, and I had a few chances to celebrate with Turkish families.
 It was awesome.
 Coming back to my home country, I really miss those celebrations a lot. - Cuisine:

 I would say Turkish cuisine is delicious and in getting used to it I did not face many problems since we had similar cuisine in our country.
 Unlike Japan or India, food in Turkey is not different from what I was used to in my country.
 Food culture in Turkey also differed from one region to another.
-The cuisine of the Black sea region uses fish extensively and western parts are rich in vegetables, but all regions in Turkey love sweets and desserts and make them a lot, especially on holidays.
-In Turkey wherever you go, you will find something special of that region to eat. - Financial aspect:
+The cuisine of the Black Sea region uses fish extensively and western parts are rich in vegetables, but all regions in Turkey love sweets and desserts and make them a lot, especially on holidays.
+In Turkey wherever you go, you will find something special in that region to eat. - Financial aspect:

 Life in Turkey is not an expensive affair.
 For the ones who come from underdeveloped countries, it may seem as a bit expensive, but compared to most of the western countries it is cheap enough.
-Other than your tuition fee, foreign students have to pay for the health insurance and residence permit.
+Other than your tuition fee, foreign students have to pay for health insurance and residence permits.
 Living expenses range from 70$ for a month to 700$.
 It will depend on your own choice of comfort.
-In terms of working opportunities for the students in Turkey, there are a few opportunities but officially educational residence permit prohibits working.
-Generally, university students teach some private lessons to high school students and demand for private lessons is high enough.
+In terms of working opportunities for students in Turkey, there are a few opportunities but officially educational residence permit prohibits working.
+Generally, university students teach some private lessons to high school students and the demand for private lessons is high enough.
 For top scholarship opportunities in Turkey Click here. - Documentation:

 You are welcome to share your experiences at university while studying, use the comments section below.